-Based in part on the recommendation of the compensation consultant, for fiscal year 2012, the Compensation Committee recommended, and the Board approved, an award to each non-employee director of deferred stock units, with a fair market value on August 15, 2011, the date of the award, of \$100,000 of our common stock.
-We made these awards under the 2010 Stock Incentive Plan.
-These deferred stock units vested immediately upon the date of the award, and the payment of shares of common stock under this grant are payable upon such director's termination of service as a director, in accordance with applicable law, including Code Section 409A.
-For fiscal year 2013, on April 3, 2012, the Board approved an award of deferred stock units, with a fair market value on the date of the award of \$100,000 of our common stock, to each non-employee director serving on the Board as of the date of the Annual Meeting.
-The fiscal year 2013 award will vest on August 13, 2012, which is the date of the award.
-We will defer payment of shares of common stock to the directors under this award until their termination of service as a director, in accordance with applicable law, including Code Section 409A.
-We make all equity awards to non-employee directors under our stockholder-approved equity compensation plan.
-We made these awards in accordance with our policy on granting equity awards, which we describe on page 25.
+For fiscal year 2014, each non-employee director received an award of deferred stock units, with a fair market value on August 12, 2013, the date of the award, of \$115,000 of our common stock.
+For fiscal year 2015, on March 13, 2014, with a recommendation by the Compensation Committee, the Board approved an award of deferred stock units, with a fair market value on the date of the award of \$125,000 of our common stock, to each non-employee director serving on the Board as of the date of the Annual Meeting.
+The number of shares subject to each award will be determined on August 11, 2014, which is the date of the awards.
+For both fiscal years 2014 and 2015, the deferred stock units vest immediately upon the date of the award.
+We will defer payment of shares of common stock to the directors under this award until six months after their termination of service as a director.
+We make all equity awards to non-employee directors under our stockholder approved 2010 Equity Incentive Plan.
+As required under their respective award agreements, we credit directors with any dividend equivalents attributable to such equity awards.
+These awards are granted in accordance with our policy on granting equity awards, which we describe beginning on page 29.